Acorus: Species

-Acorus from Europe, China and Japan have been planted in the United States.
+Acorus from Kazakhstan, Europe, China and Japan have been planted in the United States.

 Etymology

 The name 'acorus' is derived from the Greek word 'acoron', a name used by Dioscorides, which in turn was derived from 'coreon', meaning 'pupil', because it was used in herbal medicine as a treatment for inflammation of the eye.

 Distribution and habitat

 These plants are found in wetlands, particularly marshes, where they spread by means of thick rhizomes.
 Like many other marsh plants, they depend upon aerenchyma to transport oxygen to the rooting zone.
 They frequently occur on shorelines and floodplains where water levels fluctuate seasonally.

 Ecology

 The native North American species appears in many ecological studies.
 Compared to other species of wetland plants, they have relatively high competitive ability.
 Although many marsh plants accumulate large banks of buried seeds, seed banks of Acorus may not accumulate in some wetlands owing to low seed production.
 The seeds appear to be adapted to germinate in clearings; after a period of cold storage, the seeds will germinate after seven days of light with fluctuating temperature, and somewhat longer under constant temperature.
 A comparative study of its life history traits classified it as a "tussock interstitial", that is, a species that has a dense growth form and tends to occupy gaps in marsh vegetation, not unlike Iris versicolor.